A Gift for Mom! 🤍

 Debbie Prather

 Debbie Prather is a wife, mom, freelance writer, and woman of faith.
-She and her husband are grandparents to two beautiful baby girls, born three months apart, and have been married for thirty-five years.
-Debbie is fond of connecting heart-to-heart with those God places in front of her, and shares her essays on family, marriage, and kindness for humanity at 742iloveyou.com.
+She and her husband are grandparents to four beautiful babies and have been married for thirty-six years.
+Debbie is fond of connecting heart-to-heart with those God places in front of her and shares her essays and creative works at debbieprather.com.

 I Still Can’t Believe You’re Mine